din3shn/DA_Portfolio_Proj/README.md

       categories and customer segments.
     - Key Excel features used include PivotTables, charts, slicers to facilitate dynamic data exploration and reporting.
-    - This project demonstrates the ability to transform data into a visual that can drive business decisions.
+    - This project demonstrates the ability to transform data to drive business decisions.

 [Uber Ride Data Analysis](https://github.com/din3shn/DA_Portfolio_Proj/tree/main/Excel_Projects_and_More/)